 Hi!
 I’m Carol Tice, the founder and Den Mother of Freelance Writers Den.
-The Den learning and support community has been around since 2011.
+After over 15 years as a successful freelance writer, I founded the Den in 2011.

-You may be wondering: What’s IN the Den, anyway?
+You may be wondering: What’s in the Den, anyway?
 A few quick stats:

-- Over 1,200 members
+- Over 1,100 members

-- 65,000+ searchable forum posts
+- 90,000+ searchable forum posts

-- 3 live trainings each month
+- At least 1 live event each month

 Who am I to be running a support and learning community for freelance writers?
 I’m a six-figure freelance writer, nonfiction book and self-published e-book author, and writer of the award-winning Make a Living Writing blog.

-You might wonder why I started this community — the 700+ blog posts on Make a Living Writing not keeping me busy enough?
+You might wonder why I started this community — the 1,000+ blog posts on Make a Living Writing not keeping me busy enough?
 Haha… yeah, that wasn’t it.

 I opened The Freelance Writers Den to give you more and better-organized, quality information and individual help with your freelance writing career.